FastLabs/tech-schetch/README.md

 ##Execution
 Git and Apache Maven is required
-Current released version is tagged with RELEASE1 tag, please run: git checkout RELEASE1 Execute the application with the following command: mvn exec:java
+Current released version is tagged with RELEASE1 tag, please run: **git checkout RELEASE1** Execute the application with the following command: **mvn compile exec:java**